 - iPhone 6s and below—Press and hold the Power button and Home button until the phone turns off.

 Remove the SIM card

 Use a paperclip or SIM removal tool to pop open the SIM tray, and remove the SIM card from your phone.

 Dry out Your Phone

-There are two safe ways to dry out a soggy device: silica gel — those moisture-absorbing packets commonly found in shoe boxes, medicine bottles, and dried food containers — and rice.
+There are two safe ways to dry out a soggy device: silica gel—those moisture-absorbing packets commonly found in shoe boxes, medicine bottles, and dried food containers—and rice.
 Once you’ve retrieved your phone, give it a few gentle shakes, dry it with a towel, and place it in a sealed container or storage bag.
 Toss in a handful of unopened silica packets or fill the bag/container with rice.
-Wait at least 48 hours for the silica/rice to draw out all moisture before turning on your phone.
+Wait at least 48 hours for the silica or rice to draw out all the moisture before turning on your device.

 If All Else Fails…

 If you try the steps above and your phone still doesn’t work properly, file a claim for a replacement.
-Hopefully, you were signed in to iCloud so your data backed up before the…incident.
-But maybe invest in a waterproof case if you plan on taking your phone swimming.
+Let’s hope you were signed in to iCloud or Google so your data backed up before the incident.
+But maybe it’s time to invest in a waterproof case.